ftanveer/Wine-Prediction/README.md

 The stacked classifiers consistently showed great results for the Wine Quality prediction.
 More feature engineering could have been done to combine features related to acidity or density with alcohol.

+I created a simple widget which can take wine chemical properties and output the wine quality.